requarks/wiki-site-v3/content/docs/install/platform/desktop.md

 ## 5. Browse to Wiki.js

-Open your browser and navigate to http://localhost to complete the installation and use Wiki.js!
+Open your browser, navigate to http://localhost and login using the email and password you provided above!